exexexll/Bumpin.io/PRIVACY-POLICY.md

 ### 4.5 Business Transfers

-If Napalm Sky is involved in a merger, acquisition, sale of assets, or bankruptcy, your information may be transferred.
+If BUMPIn is involved in a merger, acquisition, sale of assets, or bankruptcy, your information may be transferred.
 We will notify you of any change in ownership or use of your data.

 ### 4.6 With Your Consent